jekyll/jekyll/docs/_docs/installation/macos.md

 gem env
 ```

-And check that `GEM PATHS:` points to a path in your home directory
+And check that `GEM PATHS:` points to a path in your home directory.

-{: .note }
+{: .note .info}
 Every time you update Ruby to a version with a different first two digits, you will need to update your path to match.

 ### Global Install